 That’s right, we’re throwing all the old wisdom out the window!

-I was also told to stop putting my hair in a pony tail all the time.
-Pulling it aback in the same spot weakens the hair!
+Another stylist tip is to stop putting hair in a pony tail all the time.
+Pulling it back in the same spot weakens the hair!

 - When you can leave it down, do.